iasminmartins/WaterQuack/README.md

-# Water Reminder
+# WaterQuack
 #### Video Demo: https://youtu.be/wpIM-89kmOI
 #### Description:
-Water Reminder is a Chrome extension designed to help users stay hydrated throughout the day.
+WaterQuack is a Chrome extension designed to help users stay hydrated throughout the day.
 By setting personalized hydration goals and reminder intervals, this extension promotes healthier habits in a simple, engaging, and intuitive way.

-With features like daily progress tracking, motivational notifications, and the ability to mute reminders, Water Reminder is your perfect companion for maintaining optimal hydration.
+With features like daily progress tracking, motivational notifications, and the ability to mute reminders, WaterQuack is your perfect companion for maintaining optimal hydration.
 Whether you’re working, studying, or simply going about your day, this extension ensures you never forget to take a sip!

 ---